What Does it Mean to Study Sports Science?

 Preparing for Sports Science and Sports Medicine School

-Most professional careers in this field require a college degree.
+Most professional careers in this field require a health or medical related college degree.
 Healthcare professionals specializing in sports draw heavily on the scientific knowledge and applied practice gained in a degree program.
-The best programs combine math, medical, and science courses with quality hands-on training.
 Before you make the decision to enroll in a sports science or sports medicine degree program, however, you should give careful consideration to your personal interests, your preferred learning format (on-campus or online) and your career goals.

 Students are often drawn to the field of sports science and sports medicine because they have a love for sports.
 While this can certainly be a boon to your career, this should not be the primary motivation.
 You should also have a sincere interest in science and medicine and be willing to dedicate your studies to serving the needs of others.

-Job opportunities in the field are plentiful and diverse-it can often be difficult to decide exactly which aspect of sports science you would like to study.
-If you're having trouble deciding exactly which path to take, try shadowing sports healthcare professionals in the workplace.
+It can be difficult to decide exactly which aspect of sports science you would like to study.
+If you're having this issue, try shadowing sports healthcare professionals in the workplace.
 You can take this opportunity to ask the professional questions about the field.
-The professional you follow may be able to offer advice, guidance, and ideas about job opportunities in the field.
-This can help you focus your own studies and choices.
+What you learn might be able to help you focus your own studies and choices.

-Once you make the decision to pursue a career in this field, compare and contrast sports science and sports medicine degree programs to find the one that is most appropriate to your interests and goals.
-Performing this type of research is a valuable way to discover what you seek in a program.
-Using this research, you will also be able to generate a list of questions to ask admissions counselors.
-The more information you can gather about your options, the better informed your decision will be.
+Once you make the decision to pursue a career in this field, compare and contrast sports science and sports medicine degree programs to find the ones that are most appropriate to your interests and goals.
+The more information you can gather about your options, the better informed your decision can be.

 Degree programs in sports and fitness help students develop the skills required by employers in the field.
 With many different concentrations available, students enjoy a variety of career choices.
 Whether you're new to the field or are a sports professional seeking credentials for a raise or promotion, career training in sports science, medicine or fitness can be extremely beneficial.

-Sports and fitness certificate programs are worthwhile options for both new students and current athletic trainers, nutritionists, and other professionals who want to develop a certain set of skills.
-Certificate programs teach students how to apply current physical and psychological theory to the world of sports.
-Some of the most popular online certificate programs focus on fitness or nutrition.
+Sports and fitness certificate programs can be worthwhile options for both students and working professionals who want to develop a certain set of skills.
+Certificate programs in sports science are designed to teach students how to apply current physical and psychological theory to the world of sports.

 Most professional careers in this field require a college degree, but in many cases students can transfer the completed certificate credits toward an associate or bachelor's degree program.

-What Can You Do With a College Degree in Sports Medicine?
+What Can You Do With a College Degree in Sports Science?

 The many different degrees available in sports and fitness lead, of course, to many different careers.
 All jobs in the field of sports medicine and sports science combine the efforts of athletes, coaches, and the spirit of sports competition with the necessity of quality medical and health treatment, management, and training.
 Healthcare professionals who work in sports medicine and science truly play an important role in all levels of athletic competition.